civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(7)** Subsection 251.101(7) of the Act is replaced by the following:

-    **(7)** The Minister may, if the Minister considers it appropriate in the circumstances, treat the request for review as an appeal of the inspector's decision, in which case the Minister shall so inform **any** person **who is** affected by the payment order, the notice of unfounded complaint **or the notice of voluntary compliance**, and the request for review shall be considered to be an appeal for the purposes of section 251.12.
+    **(7)** The Minister may, if the Minister considers it appropriate in the circumstances, treat the request for review as an appeal of the inspector's decision, in which case the Minister shall so inform any person who is affected by the payment order, the notice of unfounded complaint or the notice of voluntary compliance, and the request for review shall be considered to be an appeal for the purposes of section 251.12.

   **(8)** Subsection 251.101(7) of the Act is replaced by the following: